perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

     `NameVirtualHost` directive.
 Set it to the IP address on which the Bricolage Apache server will listen for requests.
-If you have only one IP address on your server, the simplest thing to do is to leave this directive set to â\*â, which applies to all IP addresses.
+If you have only one IP address on your server, the simplest thing to do is to leave this directive set to “\*”, which applies to all IP addresses.
     Again, Bricolage uses this directive in its dynamic configuration of Apache.